An old approach to the giant component problem: Simple graphs

 To determine whether $\cE$ holds, we test the at most $\eta n$ stubs attached to high degree vertices one-by-one.
 At each stage, there are at least $\alpha n-\eta n\ge \alpha n/2$ low-degree vertices none of whose stubs has yet been paired.
 Since each such vertex has degree at least one, and there are at most $2Mn$ unpaired stubs in total, it follows that

 When $\cE$ holds, the graph $\Gm_\ds$ is simple if and only if the graph $G_0$ formed by the edges not incident with high-degree vertices is simple.
 But, after revealing the partners of the stubs attached to the high-degree vertices, the conditional distribution of $G_0$ is given by the configuration model for some degree sequence in which all degrees are at most $C$, and at least $\alpha n/2=\Theta(n)$ degrees are positive.
-The original result of Bollob\'as~\cite{BB_config} thus gives $\Pr(\cS\mid \cE)=\Theta(1)$, and the result follows. \end{proof}
+The original result of Bollob\'as~\cite{BB_config} (see also Bender and Canfield~\cite{BC}) thus gives $\Pr(\cS\mid \cE)=\Theta(1)$, and the result follows. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{th2} for $G_\ds$] Let $\cP$ be any property of graphs.
 Since the distribution of $\Gm_\ds$ conditioned on the event $\cS$ that $\Gm_\ds$ is simple is exactly that of $G_\ds$, we have